ShamWuo/HOAreply/README.md

 - Authenticated request with `x-cron-secret` header when `CRON_SECRET` is set (for GitHub Actions, UptimeRobot, etc.).
 - Future background worker (code is structured so the handler only orchestrates `pollAllGmailAccounts`).

+The endpoint now acquires a database-backed lock before processing mailboxes, which prevents overlapping runs across multiple instances.
+If a run is already in progress the API returns HTTP 202 with `skipped: true` so your scheduler can retry later instead of enqueueing duplicate send attempts.

 Example scheduled request (GitHub Actions):

 ```yaml